An ancient site located on a steep round hill on the bend of the Hilazon (snail) brook, south of Karmiel.

 A settlement named Eshchar was established in 1986 on the hill south-west to the site (1.5km).
 It is accessed from the road to Yuvalim.

 A drone captured this view from the north west side (on October 2018).
 The Hilazon brook loops around the hill from left to right, and is joined by two other valleys.

 Click on the photos to view in higher resolution...

 A closer view of the round hill is seen below.
-The Hilazon creek bends around the hill, and flows from left (east) to right (west) towards the plains of Acre.
+The Hilazon brook bends around the hill, and flows from left (east) to right (west) towards the plains of Acre.

-The west side of the hill is seen below, with the Hilazon creek flowing to the sea towards the right side.
-A section of a paved road is seen on the right side, ending in the bottom of the creek.
-It enables an easy ride down the steep hill from Karmi'el to the bottom of the creek.
+The west side of the hill is seen below, with the Hilazon brook flowing to the sea towards the right side.
+A section of a paved road is seen on the right side, ending in the bottom of the brook.
+It enables an easy ride down the steep hill from Karmi'el (at Hohit street) to the bottom of the brook.